PlayResonance/whitepaper/tokenomics/rpt.md

 ## Token Utility:
 - **Use Cases:** RPT is awarded to players for participating in minigames and can be used to upgrade player assets represented by cNFTs within the game.
-- **Rewards Mechanisms:** Players can earn RPT as rewards for achieving high scores in minigames.
+- **Rewards Mechanisms:** Players can earn RPT as rewards for earning points in minigames.
 - **Burn Mechanism:** There is no burn mechanism for RPT.

+### Upgradable Play Resonance cNFT

+The Play Resonance Token [PRT] represents the player's access pass to the game.
+It contains their points and avatar GLB link which the space loads upon entry.
+This allows players to customize their appearance within the game by using their Resonance Points Tokens [RPT] to purchase traits or clothing to enhance their player experience.

+- **Points Tiers:**
+  As players accumulate points tokens, they gain access to higher level items.
+The high-waterline of their points is recorded in the metadata of the cNFT to preserve the level status as they expend RPT to upgrade their PRT.

 ## Token Sale Details:
 - **Private Sale Details:** There is no private sale for RPT.